“Artificial hybridization is the process in which only desired pollen grains are used for pollination and fertilization.”

 Pollen-stigma compatibility is essential for successful pollination and fertilization.
 Once compatible pollen is accepted by pistil, events of fertilization proceed, whereas incompatible pollen will be rejected.
 This interaction where a pistil is capable of recognizing its pollen is the result of long-term pollen-pistil interaction and chemicals released by pollen.

 It is very important to understand pollen-pistil interaction in hybridization.
 It is one of the innovative methods of the crop production improvement program.
 During artificial hybridization, only the desired pollen grains are introduced to the stigma through pollination.
 This helps to avoid unwanted pollen rejection and saves time.
-Also, the plants with desired characteristics can be grown.
+Also, the plants with the desired characteristics can be grown.

 Steps in Artificial Hybridization